bart-wetselaar/growth-accelerator-platform/README.md

 ## 📞 Backend APIs

-All data operations are handled by the live Replit backend:
+All data operations are handled by the production Replit backend:
 - Job listings and management
 - Candidate profiles and applications
 - Client information and relationships